github-tools/github/README.md

 Github.js provides a minimal higher-level wrapper around git's [plumbing commands](http://git-scm.com/book/en/Git-Internals-Plumbing-and-Porcelain), exposing an API for manipulating GitHub repositories on the file level.
 It is being developed in the context of [Prose](http://prose.io), a content editor for GitHub.

+This repo is now officially maintained by @developmentseed, who are using Github.js to power Prose.io.

 ## Usage

 Create a Github instance.